Best Evnroll Putters 2025

 (Image credit: Golf Monthly)

-With a number of models created by Evnroll, they comfortably sit alongside the best putters anywhere on the market and, in this guide, we've set out some of our favorite models from the brand below.
+A number of Evnroll models sit comfortably alongside the best putters on the market.
+In this guide, we've selected some of our favorite models from the brand below.
 The list includes some of the best mallet and best blade putters that money can buy.
-It's not just Evnroll that excel in the putting department and, if they aren't the clubs for you then why not check out our guides on the best Scotty Cameron putters, best TaylorMade putters and best Ping putters
+It's not just Evnroll that excel in the putting department and, if they aren't the clubs for you then why not check out our guides on the best Scotty Cameron putters, best TaylorMade putters and best Ping putters.

 The Quick List